Netcracker/qubership-grafana-reporter/README.md

 includes information about panels on the dashboard.
 The application sends requests to [grafana-image-renderer] and gets rendered panels with data in FullHD resolution.
 For PDF document generation Grafana-reporter uses tex command-line tools and tex templates.
 It inserts in tex template the panels and then generates PDF document according to tex file.
-More information about templates can be found [here](#templates)
+More information about templates can be found [in Templates Section](#templates)

 ## Repository structure